 Use book marketing services.
 There are countless book marketing companies that you can pay a small fee to promote your book.
 Of course, there are services where you can pay a big fee too.

 Because there is no way to determine the effectiveness of many of these services I won’t pay more than a few bucks for book marketing services.

-The one service I previously used is a gig on Fiverr from that cost $5 bucks.
+The one service I previously used is a gig on that cost $5 bucks.
 I’ve actually used this service for most of my books.

 When I first used the service many years back, I didn’t know if it was any good, but I figured for $5 bucks what the hell.
 (Update on Fiverr Book Promotion Service)

 I think the service helps me sell a few books.
 I believe this because I’ve download free or discounted services from the service.